What is NVMe?

 The cloning process is running in the background, you will still be able to use your computer as normal.
-Just wait patiently untill the process finishes.
+Just wait patiently until the process finishes.

-- If you want to clone Windows 10 to new computer, you need to be sure both computer hardware are very similar.
+- If you want to clone Windows 10 to new computer, you need to be sure the hardware on both computers is very similar.
 Otherwise, you may encounter boot error after cloning.

 - If you want to perform disk clone or system migration on multiple computers conveniently, you could upgrade to Technician or Technician Plus version to create a portable version of AOMEI Backupper on removable device, then connect it to any target computer for direct use.